Hands on: Kate Spade Scallop 2 review

 Kate Spade Scallop 2 release date and price

-At the time of writing there has yet to be an official date set for the launch of the Scallop 2, but you'll be able to buy it in the US at some point in January 2019.
+At the time of writing there's no official date set for the launch of the Scallop 2, but you'll be able to buy it in the US at some point in January 2019.
 We don't currently know when or whether it'll be coming to the UK or Australia.

 Design and display